- Wanted to automate and streamline the inventory/order fulfillment process and reduce errors by using hand-held scanners and wireless technology

 - Aerohive’s mesh networking capability increased the resiliency of Columbus’ wireless network

 - Aerohive's cooperative control architecture and the APs provided the security Columbus needed with features such as 802.11i (WPA2), wireless intrusion detection system (IDS), 802.1X authentication, and rogue AP detection

 - HiveManager was used to simplify the provision of access points, and is providing ongoing monitoring capabilities through a single, easy-to-use console management

-A LEADER IN THE SHORTENING AND OILS INDUSTRY, Columbus Vegetable Oils chose Aerohive's Cooperative Control wireless LAN solution for its new manufacturing and warehouse facility because of Aerohive's superior security, reliability, manageability, and flexibility.
+A leader in the shortening and oils industry, Columbus Vegetable Oils chose Aerohive’s Cooperative Control wireless LAN solution for its new manufacturing and warehouse facility because of its superior security, reliability, manageability, and flexibility.

 Evaluating the Alternatives

 Columbus liked what they saw in the Aerohive solution.
-"We had a lot of confidence in Aerohive and Synapse," says Hodapp.
-"And the warehouse consulting firm we were working with felt the same way – that this was a good solution and a good team of people to work with."
+“We had a lot of confidence in Aerohive and Synapse,” says Hodapp.
+“And the warehouse consulting firm we were working with felt the same way— that this was a good solution and good team of people to work with.”